CookiePLMonster/CookiePLMonster.github.io/_mods/scarface/silentpatch.md

 to the game's performance.
 In the best case, those fixes might **double** game's performance and eliminate most of the hitches present when driving around!

+Fixes marked with <i class="fas fa-cog"></i> can be configured/toggled via the `settings.ini` file.

 ## Featured fixes:
 * Game-breaking graphical corruptions have been fixed, making the game playable on modern multicore machines
-* Allowed the game to use all CPU cores (instead of locking to one core), dramatically improving performance
+* <i class="fas fa-cog"></i> Allowed the game to use all CPU cores (instead of locking to one core), dramatically improving performance.
+In an unlikely case this causes issues, CPU core affinity can be restored to default by adding `SingleCoreAffinity=1` to the INI file
 * Removed an unneeded multithreaded flag from the D3D device, possibly improving performance slightly
 * Introduced a cache for some D3D resources used by the game, dramatically reducing the amount of stutter when roaming around the city
 * Made the game list all selectable resolutions instead of a cherry picked list